 In his first full season as Arsenal manager, Arsene Wenger guided his side to their maiden Premier League title, and their first top-flight league crown since 1991.
-Arsenal knocked Manchester United off top spot for just the second time in the Premier League era and capped a fantastic season by winning the FA Cup to complete the double.
+Arsenal knocked Manchester United off top spot for just the second time in the Premier League era by finishing the season one point ahead.

 The title charge seemed unlikely at Christmas for Wenger, but a run of 45 points from a possible 51 between 26 December 1997 and 3 May 1998 made them Premier League champions.

 Club captain Tony Adams was the man to wrap up the title, charging on to fellow centre-back Steve Bould's through-ball and firing in the final goal of Arsenal's 4-0 triumph against Everton at Highbury.
 Despite losing their last two matches, United could moved only to within a point of Arsenal and Wenger became the first overseas manager to lift the Premier League trophy.

 Wenger had prepared for his successful title charge with the additions of Marc Overmars from Ajax and Monaco’s Christopher Wreh and Gilles Grimandi.
 The void left by Manchester United talisman Eric Cantona, who retired that summer, was filled by Tottenham Hotspur’s Teddy Sheringham, who missed a penalty on his debut at White Hart Lane, in a 2-0 victory for Sir Alex Ferguson's side.

 Newcastle United struggled to replicate their second-place finishes of the past two seasons after the departures of Les Ferdinand and David Ginola, both to Spurs, and finished 13th under Kenny Dalglish.